oracle-livelabs/developer/dev-ai-data-platform/introduction/introduction.md

 Through a series of guided labs modeled on real-world tasks from a loan funding company, you'll experience how centralized data management, streamlined workflows, and intelligent analytics come together to unlock the value of enterprise data.

-### **You will:**
+### You will:

-🔄 **Ingest and consolidate** data from multiple sources to build a unified view, breaking down data silos and enabling comprehensive analysis.
+* **Ingest and consolidate** data from multiple sources to build a unified view, breaking down data silos and enabling comprehensive analysis.

-📈 **Create and publish data products** for actionable insights, empowering risk officers with timely, data-driven decision-making.
+* **Create and publish data products** for actionable insights, empowering risk officers with timely, data-driven decision-making.

-🔗 **Securely share selected datasets** across departments, such as marketing, to support campaign planning while maintaining data governance and privacy.
+* **Securely share selected datasets** across departments, such as marketing, to support campaign planning while maintaining data governance and privacy.

 By the end of this workshop, you'll understand how **Oracle’s Data Platform** provides a **scalable, future-ready foundation** for financial organizations seeking to:

-✅ Increase agility
+* ✅ Increase agility

-✅ Enhance collaboration
+* ✅ Enhance collaboration

-✅ Drive business success through data
+* ✅ Drive business success through data

 To get things started we invite you to watch the introduction video to see the demo in action: